-If the spouse, civil partner or other Dependant to whom the Trustees pay pension under Rule 8.1 was more than 10 years younger than the Member, then the Trustees after considering actuarial advice may reduce the Dependant's pension by up to $2^1/2\%$ for each year of age difference greater than 10.
-This Rule 8.6 does not affect the amount of any pension payable to a Pensionable Child under this Rule 8.
+If the spouse or civil partner was more than 10 years younger than the Member, then the Trustees after considering actuarial advice may reduce the pension for a spouse or civil partner by up to $2^{1}/{2}$ % for each year of age difference greater than 10.
+But it will not be reduced to less than the GMP for a spouse or civil partner.
+This Rule does not affect the amount of any pension payable to a Pensionable Child under this Rule 8.